 2. Oz Naturals Vitamin C Serum + AHA (V 20)

 3. Amara Organics Vitamin C Serum 20% + Vitamin E and Hyaluronic Acid

 Obagi Vitamin C Serum was my first ever Vitamin C serum and the results are tremendous.
 Everyone asked what I used on my face.
 If you’re in Nigeria, it might be difficult to purchase this product as they only sell through their distributors.
+You might want to check with Medplus.
 It’s colour is bright yellow and oxidizes quickly to an orange colour and then a brown final colour from your trash consumption.
 Do not use if colour is not light yellow.

 Sorry I could not expose the Obagi.
 Please understand